St. Joseph Catholic Church is an apostolate of the Priestly Fraternity of St. Peter.

 RCIA is a specific catechetical program.
 The priests at St. Joseph offer individual convert instruction, instead of RCIA.
 In order to learn more about the Catholic Faith, please see the books below.
 For more information, please contact the parish office, 253-472-2489.

 Choir Members Wanted

 Sacred music has a very important place in the worship of the Church.
 Having beautiful sacred music can only be achieved through much dedication on the part of the choir.
 New members are always welcome.
-Men are particularly needed at this time.
-If interested or if you would like some more information, please contact (please be sure to write “Choir” in the subject line).
-Rehearsals are on Friday evenings from 4:30-6:15 (prior to the 6:30 PM Mass) and on Sunday mornings from 9:15-10:15 in St. Joseph’s Hall (a.k.a. the basement).
+If interested or if you would like more information, please contact the parish office.
+Rehearsals take place in St. Joseph’s Hall (a.k.a. the basement).

 Please remember to keep Fr.
-Stinson, FSSP and Fr.
-Insco, FSSP in your daily prayers.
+O'Brien, FSSP, and Fr.
+Loftus, FSSP, in your daily prayers.

 A Prayer for Priests

 O Jesus, Eternal Priest, keep Thy priests within the shelter of Thy Sacred Heart, where none may touch them.
 Keep unstained their anointed hands, which daily touch Thy Sacred Body.
 Keep unsullied their lips, daily purpled with Thy Precious Blood.
 Keep pure and unworldly their hearts, sealed with the sublime mark of the priesthood.
 Let Thy Holy Love surround and shield them from the world's contagion.
 Bless their labors with abundant fruit, and may the souls to whom they minister be their joy and consolation here and their everlasting crown hereafter.